How Many Miles Should a Beginner Run

 Training for a Marathon

-Marathon training takes things to a whole new level.
+Training for a marathon is a different ball game.
 For this, you’re looking at 25 to 30 miles per week, gradually increasing your weekly long runs.
-Just spread your runs over several days to reduce the risk of injury.
+Make sure to spread your tough runs out over the week to avoid injuries..

 I’ll never forget training for my first marathon.
 The first few weeks were manageable, but I started to feel the grind when my weekly mileage hit the 30-mile mark.
 One Saturday, I had to tackle an 18-mile long run, and it nearly broke me.